kaisenlinux/glab/docs/source/auth/login.md

 Authenticate with a GitLab instance.
 You can pass in a token on standard input by using `--stdin`.
 The minimum required scopes for the token are: `api`, `write_repository`.
+Configuration and credentials are stored in the global configuration file (Default: `~/.config/glab-cli/config.yml`)

 ```plaintext
 glab auth login [flags]